 Various studies have identified that another major obstacle for online grocery sales is that customers are happy with their current way of shopping.
 One Australian study found that 73 per cent of customers say they’re satisfied with in-store shopping and can’t see the added value of purchasing online.
 The major retailers have so many stores that, especially in urban areas, almost everyone lives close to a supermarket.
 And many people don’t decide what they want to buy until they’re in the store, looking at the shelves.

 A further reason for staying with in-store shopping is the need to be available to take delivery of the groceries.
-Stores have attempted to overcome this by introducing “click and collect” schemes that allow customers to collect their order from petrol stations or from the stores themselves.
+Stores have attempted to overcome this by introducing “click and collect” schemes that allow customers to collect their orders from petrol stations or from the stores themselves.